RossKnapman/Cardboard-Cosmology-2dF/README.md

 Stores any custom-made materials, e.g. the material of the galaxy particles.

 #### Plugins
 Contains any plugins that extend Unity's features.
-I haven't added any, but I deleted the iOS one because there was a file that was greater than GitHub's 100 mb limit.
+I haven't added any, but I deleted the iOS one because there was a file that was greater than GitHub's 100 MB limit.

 #### Resources
 Contains any files that are to be accessed by the runtimes scripts.